 Ethics & Charity

 I'm obviously a big fan of our primate cousins.
 So if you’re a charity or organisation involved with primate conservation, I offer discounted rates.
 And since the primate family includes humans too, I’ll extend that offer to any organisation working towards making the world a better place.
 This includes human rights, rainforest conservation, or local efforts like school holiday play schemes for disabled children.
-I also donate 5% of my profits to charitable organisations each year.

 If you fall under the charitable banner, please get in touch and we’ll work something out.